Couchers-org/couchers/site/markdown/handbook.md

 3. Click through the regions and locate your community.
 4. Click on the name of the community
 5. Click the "Discussions"tab
-  * **Note:** If you do not see your community, you can create your community by clicking "Dashboard", then "Start your own local community", fill out the form, and submit it.
+  * **Note:** If you do not see your community, create it by clicking "Dashboard", then "Start your own local community", fill out the form, and submit it.

 ### How can I leave a reference for someone? <a name="reference"></a>